sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Regions and Availability Zones

-TODO

 - Depending on your availability and disaster recovery requirements, you'll need your services across multiple Availability Zones, or even across multiple Regions.
+[More information about Regions and Zones](https://cloud.google.com/compute/docs/regions-zones).
 - Active-active and active-passive-hot multi-region workflows are hard, just like it's hard to get these working well across multiple Cloud providers.
-- The difference is that the Cloud providers introduce more management complexity, while the regions introduce higher latency involved with your replication.
+- The difference is that multiple Cloud providers introduce higher management complexity, while multiple Regions introduce higher latency involved in your replication.
-- If you have multi-region requirements, you should test in at least 3 regions, as part of your walking skeleton.
+- If you have multi-region requirements, you should test in at least 3 regions as part of your walking skeleton.
 This is because you usually need quorum to recover from a temporary failure, so the minimum regions you'll need is 3, when 1 is not enough.

-## Server-push data

-- Your back-end will need to sometimes push data to your client applications.
-- A hosted or managed MQTT cluster is a great way of achieving this.
-- A user shouldn't be able to subscribe to information they shouldn't see (e.g., belonging to other tenants or users), so you'll need authentication and authorization.
-- You'll need to structure your topics carefully, balancing authorization needs and the effort involved in pushing an update.
-So a topic per user makes authorization trivial, but pushing updates a nightmare.
-A single topic is the opposite.
-You'll need a balance.

 ## Service registry